Sandelier/MangaPresence/README.md

    [discord-rpc](https://www.npmjs.com/package/discord-rpc) - Used for easy access to discord rich api
    [systray](https://www.npmjs.com/package/systray) - Used for tray
    [pkg](https://www.npmjs.com/package/pkg) - Used for bundling
+   [@angablue/exe](https://www.npmjs.com/package/@angablue/exe) - Used so we can easily modify the exe file.

 </details>